You may communicate with the Board of Directors by email at [email protected], or by writing:

 As a former senior executive responsible for a worldwide business unit of a major medical device company, Ms. Enxing Seng has extensive experience in strategy, marketing, sales, innovation, and mergers and acquisitions.
 She also has experience with human capital management matters and compensation analysis.

-Compensation & Human Capital Management (Chair)
+Compensation & Human Capital Management; Nominating and Corporate Governance

 Sonova Holding AG (SONVY)